Null-the-zero/Asphalt-8-old-versions/README.md

 ---
 This respository contains .apk files wich are only compatible with android.
 ---
-Before using the files you need to follow these steps:
+Before using the file(s) you need to follow these steps:

-1. First of all you need to extract the files.
+1. First of all you need to extract the file(s).
 On android:
 Go to this link and download rar. https://play.google.com/store/apps/details?id=com.rarlab.rar